Cancel anytime

 Overview

-The Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the ICE 0-1 Year US Treasury Securities Index.
-It focuses on very short-term U.S. Treasury securities.
+The Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the FTSE US Treasury 0-1 Year Index.
+It primarily invests in U.S. Treasury securities with remaining maturities of less than one year.

 Reputation and Reliability

-Goldman Sachs is a well-established and reputable financial institution with a long track record in asset management.
+Goldman Sachs Asset Management is a well-established and reputable global investment firm with a long track record.

 Management Expertise